 Health Insurance is one of the most important benefit that employers provide their employees.
-Since Tri-Town is an independent agent, we have the unique ability to represent every health insurance company licensed in NY State.
+Since Tri-Town Insurance is an independent agent, we have the unique ability to represent every health insurance company licensed in NY State.
 This takes the long dubious task of looking for a provider when it comes to shopping your employee benefits.
 Some of the carriers that we represent:

 We've designed the following health plans especially for businesses in the Central New York Region that have 50 or fewer employees: